Holyraphael/Networkwalks-internship-project-1/Week 2 Tasks/Network Scanning with ZENMAP/README.md

 ## 📌 Project Overview

-This project demonstrates a **network discovery exercise using Zenmap**, the graphical interface for Nmap.
+This project demonstrates a **network discovery and reconnaissance exercise using Zenmap**, the graphical interface for Nmap.

-The goal was to discover active hosts on a local network, examine basic host information, and visualize the discovered network using Zenmap's topology feature.
+The exercise involved performing a host discovery scan, identifying active hosts, visualizing the discovered network, interpreting the topology, and saving the resulting visualization.

 **Target Network:** `10.0.0.0/24`

 ---

-## 🎯 Objective
+## 🎯 Objectives

-* Discover live hosts on the local subnet.
-* Identify their IP addresses and available MAC address information.
-* Perform host discovery using Nmap.
+* Perform network host discovery using Zenmap.
+* Identify active hosts on the target subnet.
 * Visualize the discovered network topology.
+* Interpret the topology using Zenmap's legend.
+* Save the resulting network visualization.
-* Document the reconnaissance results.
+* Document the practical reconnaissance process.

 ---